OKStateACM/MeetingNotes/2017-2018/fall2017/09-27-Technical_Interviews.md

 ## Some tips to remember in Technical Interviews

+  - Use a language you're familiar with

-  - Hashmaps are a godsend
+  - Hashmaps and dictionaries are a godsend

     - Constant (O(N)) lookup, addition, and removal